Skip to main content

 Basic Authentication

 Basic Authentication is used for authenticating a client.
 In this mechanism, the client sends its client ID and client secret as part of the Authorization header in an HTTP request.
-The The Authorization header contains a Base64-encoded string of {URL-encoded-client-ID}:{URL-encoded-client-secret}.
+The Authorization header contains a Base64-encoded string of {URL-encoded-client-ID}:{URL-encoded-client-secret}.

 SCA Authentication